zetas/Blockchain.info-v2/README.md

 }

 //Validate amount
-$amountRequiredSatoshi = getAmountRequired($paymentID); //pull this information from your database, best to store BTC amounts in [satoshis](https://bitcoin.stackexchange.com/questions/114/what-is-a-satoshi).
+$amountRequiredSatoshi = getAmountRequired($paymentID); //pull this information from your database, best to store BTC amounts in satoshis.
+See: https://bitcoin.stackexchange.com/questions/114/what-is-a-satoshi.

 //Simple validation.
 This has some caveats:
 // 1.
 It will not adjust the value if BTC prices change between address generation and payment recieved.